Meet our team:

-Kate Baxter – Director of Services – Full Time
+Kate Baxter – Chief Executive – Part Time

 At those charities, Kate has seen the devastating affect bereavement and loss can have on children, young people and their families and the difference the right kind of support can make.
 She is therefore passionate about developing the support that the Children’s Bereavement Centre provides so it is available to everyone who needs it.